RoonMoonlight/EnhancedMod/tf2e/README.md

 * [Smissmas Background in Color](https://gamebanana.com/mods/25229)

 # Note
 * This modpack will NOT work on sv_pure 1/2 servers.
-[Lite version](https://github.com/MysticMoonlight/EnhancedMod/blob/main/tf2e/LITE.md) is available for users who play on Valve/sv_pure 1 servers.
+[Lite version](https://github.com/MysticMoonlight/EnhancedMod/blob/main/tf2e/LITE.md) is available for players who join Valve/sv_pure 1 servers.
-* Please use official download such as GameBanana, and do NOT use other illegal redistribution website.
+* Please use official download sources such as GameBanana, and do NOT use other illegal redistribution websites.